 The Master of Arts degree in Ministry Entrepreneurship and Innovation (MEI) is a specialized graduate degree in ministry designed to prepare men and women for a life of learning and service.
-It has been specially designed to equip students with both the theological and practical knowledge and skills to lead ministry organizations at an executive level.
+It has been specially designed to equip students with both the theological and practical knowledge and skills to start up or lead ministry organizations at an executive level.